 The Epcot International Flower and Garden Festival takes place every spring and features – you guessed it – flowers and gardening expos.
 Plus some delicious food.
 Festivals at Epcot always mean good food.
 I’ve attended the Flower and Garden festival five times now, and I’ve seen it evolve over time as elements have come and gone.
 One thing that has remained unchanged is that it showcases Epcot at its most beautiful.
 With colorful flowers and Disney-themed topiaries around every corner, you will never see Epcot prettier than it is during Flower and Garden.

-The Epcot Flower and Garden Festival 2019 edition is the 26th annual event.
-This year’s festival runs from March 6th-June 3rd, 2019, so it’s perfect timing for spring break trips or a Mother’s Day visit.
+The Epcot Flower and Garden Festival runs annually from early March through early June, so it’s perfect timing for spring break trips or a Mother’s Day visit.

 Flower and Garden Festival topiaries

 I’m not super into gardening and I’ve often joked (mostly) that if I ever buy a house I’m going to clear cut all of the landscaping and just plant grass corner to corner in the yard, so the topiaries at the Flower and Garden festival are my favorite thing.
 Seeing life-sized Disney characters made out of flowers and other plant materials is incredible, and the detail that the designers include is impressive.
 I can’t even imagine the amount of talent required to craft these displays.
 The feature topiaries even feature white flowers set into the characters’ pupils to capture that gleam of reflected light a real eye would have.
 Here are a few of my favorite topiaries to inspire you to visit.
 You won’t want to miss any of these on your visit to Epcot, so I’ve also included instructions on where to find the best Flower and Garden topiaries.

 I’m old enough to remember the original Figment ride and I’m a little obsessed with him, so this topiary was instantly my favorite.
 So much so that I made my boyfriend wait in line so we could have a PhotoPass picture in front of it.
 This Figment topiary is located on the main walkway between the Fountain of Nations and World Showcase.